Trust-Anchor-Group/LegalLab/README.md

 Example Contracts
 ----------------------

+The repository contains several example contracts that can be used as templates in order to experiment and get to learn how to use
+TAG technologies.

 * [Markdown](ExampleContracts/Markdown) contains examples related to use of Markdown when designing smart contracts

 	* [Syntax.xml](ExampleContracts/Markdown/Syntax.xml) describes the Markdown syntax available for designing human-readable text in